rahul-gj/rahul-gj.github.io/python/win_setup/README.md

-# Very Basic Python Learning Guide.
+# Very Basic Python Setup and Learning Guide on Windows.
 Disclaimer: This article is based on my personal opinion and does not reflect best practice.

 Python is very easy to learn programming language.
 As per [StackOverflow developer suvey 2019](https://insights.stackoverflow.com/survey/2019), Python is the fastest-growing major programming language today.
 [Python outranked Java as the second most popular language on GitHub by repository contributors](https://octoverse.github.com/) in late 2019.